MatthewRudolph/Airy-Nhibernate-Extensions/README.md

 ## About ##
 Seperate libraries that provide Noda Time and Noda Money support for NHibernate.

 NHibenrate Custom UserType and Custom CompositeUserType implementations of the NodaTime classes and structures.
 NHibenrate Custom CompositeUserType implementations of the NodaMoney classes and structures.

 Allows the use of the Noda Time and Noda Money classes and structures in Domain or POCO objects when using NHibernate for data access.
-**Warning version 2.0 contains one small breaking change please see the [release notes](https://github.com/MatthewRudolph/Airy-Nhibernate-Extensions/blob/release/v2.0.0/ReleaseNotes.txt).**
+**Warning version 2.0 contains a small breaking change please see the [release notes](https://github.com/MatthewRudolph/Airy-Nhibernate-Extensions/blob/release/v2.0.0/ReleaseNotes.txt).**
 *The LinqToHqlGeneratorsRegistry class has been renamed to LinqToHqlRegisterNodaTime*

 ## Features ##